K3ATON-G1/Directory_Builder/README.md

 After installation, open `Directory_Builder_Local_Launcher.R` and click **Run App**.

+Added step:
+Select location of parent directory.
+Does not export as .zip file.

 ## Important Information

 You do not need to edit the Directory Builder R code to use the hosted application.